cypress-io/code-coverage/README.md

 }
 ```

 If your application is loaded Istanbul-instrumented source code, then the coverage information will be automatically saved into `.nyc_output` folder and a report will be generated after the tests finish (even in the interactive mode).
-Find the HTML report in the `coverage` folder.
+Find the LCOV and HTML report in the `coverage/lcov-report` folder.

 ![Coverage report](images/coverage.jpg)